gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 <img src="Images/copy link.png" width="1200"/>

 ## Step 6:
 paste them in a different browser's address bar where your new account is logged in.
-If you have multiple links paste them one by one into new tabs.
+If you have multiple links then paste them one by one in new tabs.
 For example 10 links = 10 tabs.
-All the new subreddit will have green join button, common subreddits of two accounts will have red leave button
+All the new subreddit will have green join buttons, common subreddits of two accounts will have red leave button

 Tip: If you don't have a second browser just open an incognito tab and login into your new account where you want to transfer those subreddits.

+Here I switched from Edge ( old account ) to Chrome ( new account ).

 <img src="/Images/paste link in new browser.png" width="1200"/>